kasem-sm/SlimeKT/docs/modules/java_kotlin/java_kotlin_modules.md

 ## Core Module

-[A pure Java/Kotlin module](https://github.com/kasem-sm/SlimeKT/tree/dev/core) that consists of core business models, classes and utlities for all other modules in the project.
-It doesn't depends on any other modules.
+[A pure Java/Kotlin module](https://github.com/kasem-sm/SlimeKT/tree/dev/core) that consists of core business models, classes and utilities for all other modules in the project.
+It doesn't depend on any other modules.

 ## Feature Modules Structure
 Every feature module consists of the following sub-modules: